smoeding/puppet-bind/REFERENCE.md

 Type: Puppet Language

-zonefile_path.pp --- Generate zonefile name from zone
+Generate the zonefile name from zone

 #### `bind::zonefile_path(String $zone)`

-zonefile_path.pp --- Generate zonefile name from zone
+The bind::zonefile_path function.

 Returns: `String` The relative path and filename where the zonefile should be stored.
 Example: 'com/example/db.example.com'